666 Park Avenue: Criticism

 One Million Moms, a Christian activist group known for trying to mobilize conservative women in protest against various media outlets, made 666 Park Avenue a target of its protestation.
 The organization, having taken exception to the show's use of the mark of the devil and believing that exposure to it was inappropriate, prompted its members to e-mail the sponsors of the network urging them to withdraw revenue from the show.

 Cancellation

 On November 16, 2012, 666 Park Avenue was canceled by ABC.
 The network aired the 13 episodes produced, but ultimately decided to pass on the two extra scripts that were ordered.
 On November 21, 2012, it was announced that producers had been given enough notice of the show's cancellation that they were reworking the final episode to function as a series finale and give the fans closure.
-However in the east, the finale was not seen in full on ABC, as the network broke into the last few minutes of the series for a bulletin regarding the verdict in the Trial of George Zimmerman (it would be seen in full in time zones westward and its streaming venues).
+However, in the Eastern Time Zone, the finale was not seen in full on ABC, as the network broke into the last few minutes of the series for a bulletin regarding the verdict in the trial of George Zimmerman (though it would be seen in full in time zones westward and its streaming venues).